sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

     clf = SS3()

-What are the default hyperparameter values? let's see
+What are the default :ref:`hyperparameter <ss3-hyperparameter>` values? let's see

 .. code:: python